rodrigocruz13/DataScience/README.md

 # DataScience
-Files to improve my knowledge on DS
+Files and excercies to increase my knowledge on DS